Top surfers check speed and distance in a wave

 In second place, Joel Parkinson stands with 34,6 km/h.
 Bede Durbidge is third (33,6 km/h), and 10-time world champion Kelly Slater places in fourth (32 km/h).

-The benchmark can be set in the 45 km/h mark in the near future, experts say.
+Experts say the benchmark can be set in the 45 km/h mark in the near future.

 So, it seems like speed is going to drive surfing in the next few years.

-That's why surfboard manufacturers are investing in technologies to be embedded in the boards so that coaches and surfers may analyze performance and correct body postures.
+That's why surfboard manufacturers invest in technologies embedded in the boards so that coaches and surfers can analyze performance and correct body postures.

 For example, it's been proved that the fastest moment in a wave is generally when surfers turn by cutting back quickly.